 As cosmetic chemist Ee Ting Ng told Byrdie, antioxidants also work to combat redness and signs of irritation.

-Olive oil is packed with vitamins, including A, D, E, and K. According to Medical News Today, these may be beneficial for the skin.
+Extra virgin olive oil is contains vitamins, including A, D, E, and K. According to Medical News Today, these may be beneficial for the skin.
 Vitamin E in particular is a common skincare ingredient, used to treat psoriasis and eczema and prevent scarring.

 Thanks to its slick consistency, olive oil can be used to remove waxy makeup like eyeliner and waterproof mascara.
 As aesthetic plastic surgeon Paul Lorenc explained to Byrdie, olive oil can put in some extra work while it’s removing makeup.